How to select the correct Tier One scope mount

 • Determining the right height

-• Adjust for practical minimum height by considering personal preferences, lens caps, and tilted mounts
+• Adjust for the actual, practical minimum height by considering personal preferences, lens caps, and tilted mounts (20MOA/6MIL) and any other forend mounted accessories.

-• Importance of longitudinal cant for long-range shooting
+• Incorporating longitudinal cant in your setup for long-range shooting is important.
+Here are some guidelines:

-• Minimal cant recommended to maintain sight picture quality
+• We recommend stick to the minimum needed cant to maintain sight picture quality

-Key Point: Choose a mount with a tilt that provides enough adjustment range for long-range shooting without negatively impacting image quality.
+Key Takeaway: Choose a mount with a tilt that provides enough adjustment range for long-range shooting without negatively impacting image quality.

 3. Adjustment Range Optimization